juxor/afaq/markdown/append46.md

-their harsh methods were necessary in the face of a ruthless and unrelenting enemy."_ However, Reed argues that _"the Makhno movement in the Ukraine suggests that there was more than one way to fight against the counter- revolution."_ [**From Tsar to Soviets**, pp. 258-9] This is why the Makhnovist movement is so important, why it shows that there was, and is, an alternative to the ideas of Bolshevism.
+their harsh methods were necessary in the face of a ruthless and unrelenting enemy."_ However, Reed argues that _"the Makhno movement in the Ukraine suggests that there was more than one way to fight against the counter- revolution."_ [ **From Tsar to Soviets** , pp. 258-9] This is why the Makhnovist movement is so important, why it shows that there was, and is, an alternative to the ideas of Bolshevism.
 Here we have a mass movement operating in the same _"exceptional circumstances"_ as the Bolsheviks which did **not** implement the same policies.
-Indeed, rather than suppress soviet, workplace and military democracy in favour of centralised, top-down party power and modify their political line to justify their implementation of party dictatorship, the Makhnovists did all they could to implement and encourage working-class self- government.
+Indeed, rather than suppress soviet, workplace and military democracy in favour of centralised, top-down party power and modify their political line to justify their implementation of party dictatorship, the Makhnovists did all they could to implement and encourage working-class self-government.

 As such, it is difficult to blame the development of Bolshevik policies towards state-capitalist and party-dictatorship directions on the problems